Skip to content

 URL: `/v1/write/metric'"}, data dropped

-This error indicates that the request /v1/write/metric was dropped because its X-Global-Tags did not satisfy all the rules on Dataway.
+This error indicates that the request /v1/write/metric was dropped because its own X-Global-Tags did not satisfy all the rules on Dataway.

-Viewing Datakit's own metrics, you can also see the corresponding metrics:
+Checking Datakit's own metrics, you can also see the corresponding metrics:

 $ curl -s http://localhost:9529/metrics | grep datakit_io_dataway_api_latency_seconds_count